swiftlang/swift-docc-plugin/README.md

 )
 ```

 Swift 5.6 is required in order to run the plugin.
-Development snapshots that include Swift 5.6
-can be found on [Swift.org](https://www.swift.org/download/#snapshots).

 ### Converting Documentation